 - • Each book club member will be responsible for purchasing/obtaining the book of the month.
 (Warwick’s Book Store offers all Fieldstone Leadership Book Club Members a 20% discount on all Club books.)

 - • All Participants must be willing to co-facilitate one of the monthly meetings.

 Be a Part of this Unique Leadership Community

-The Leadership Book Club is available to both executive directors and senior leadership team members in the Fieldstone Leadership Network.
+The Leadership Book Club is available to both executive directors and senior leadership team members in a nonprofit organization.
 Each club is limited to 12 members.
-Currently the program is available in San Diego County.
+Currently the program is available in Orange and San Diego Counties.